patrosk/useless/README.md

 # Find Bamford

-Find Bamford is a silly game
+Find Bamford is a silly game where you need to find where the small plastic duck Bamford is hiding.

 Link to the live page: https://findbamford.netlify.app/